The Intersection Of Land, Whakapapa and Pūrākau – Aotea Store

 The Intersection Of Land, Whakapapa and Pūrākau

-Māori have always been a people rich in pūrākau (traditional stories about the nature of the world).
-As time has gone by, these oral traditions have been translated into the written word.
-These stories tell about the natural world and its cycles and contextualise the place of Māori within it.
+Māori have always been a people rich in pūrākau — traditional narratives that explain the nature of the world.
+Passed down orally through generations, these stories were later recorded in written form.
+Pūrākau describe the natural world, its cycles, and the place of Māori within it.